aeiou642/sensOrb/README.md

-- I'm programming with VSCode & PlatformIO (PIO).
-You could use the Arduino IDE, but the serial monitor kinda sucks and swapping between boards and ports isn't great.
-Future proofing stuff and myself by forcing myself to do it the correct way now.

-TODO:
+PlatformIO Notes:
+- Install PIO via.
+VSCode and follow standard installation instructions
+- In the platformio.ini file, change the following;
+- upload_port to whatever port the Serial to UART for the UPDI is connected to
+- monitor_port to whatever port the Serial to UART the actual serial monitor is connected to

+hopefully, in the new board design, Serial/UPDI will be a toggle DIP switch or something

+TODO BY 4/20/25:
+- change C7/C8 for proper matching with new potential antenna
+- reference PN532 RF application design guide for all total changes
-- Write scripts for testing
+- build an actual layout for a board
-- Implement PN532 Drivers (the correct way)
-(?) - Implement FreeRTOS and scheduler
-(?) - Implement drivers for BMI270
-(?) - Add other stuff into this repo if it'll be used